arquillian/arquillian-extension-spring/README.md

 Note: The annotations may not be mixed with each other, each test will use only one application context.

 ### Configuration
-It's posible to modify the default behaviour of the extension and set the fallowing settings through arquillian.xml.
+It's posible to modify the default behaviour of the extension and set the following settings through arquillian.xml.

 * Name of custom context classes to be used instead of Spring's ClassPathXmlApplicationContext and AnnotationConfigApplicationContext.